MirosBL45/MirosBL45/README.md

 - 🔭 I’m currently working on **more and more knowledge.**

-- 👯 I’m looking to collaborate on **projects that includes ReactJS, and generally everything for FrontEnd Web Development.**
+- 👯 I’m looking to collaborate on **projects that includes ReactJS, JavaScript and generally everything for FrontEnd Web Development.**

 - 📫 How to reach me **jovicmiroslav88@gmail.com**